 Protocol users: dentist therapist, dentist, general dentist.

-Evaluation of the degree of evidence of the recommendations
+Assessment of the degree of evidence of the recommendations provided

-A High quality meta-analysis, systematic review of RCTs, or large RCTs with very low probability (++) bias, the results of which can be generalized to the relevant population.
+A A high-quality meta-analysis, systematic review of RCTs, or large RCTs with a very low probability (++) of bias, the results of which can be generalized to an appropriate population.

-V High-quality (++) systematic review of cohort or case-control studies or High-quality (++) cohort or case-control studies with very low risk of bias or RCTs with low (+) risk of bias, the results of which can be generalized to the relevant population.
+IN High-quality (++) systematic review of cohort or case-control studies or High-quality (++) cohort or case-control studies with very low risk of bias or RCTs with low (+) risk of bias, the results of which can be generalized to relevant population.

-WITH Cohort or case-control study or controlled study without randomization with low risk of bias (+).
+WITH Cohort or case-control study or controlled trial without randomization with low risk of bias (+).

-Results that can be generalized to the relevant population or RCTs with very low or low risk of bias (++ or +), the results of which cannot be directly extended to the relevant population.
+Results that can be generalized to the relevant population or RCTs with very low or low risk of bias (++ or +) whose results cannot be directly generalized to the relevant population.

-D Case series description or uncontrolled research or expert opinion.
+D Case series or uncontrolled study or expert opinion.

 Classification